datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 In SELECT, click on field and select Value1.
 Then click on the
 + sign > Fields > Field to add Value2 and Value3.

 Back in the Atom terminal, stop your Python script with CMD+C (Ctrl+C).

-# 3. Data Collection with Arduino
+# 4 Data Collection with Arduino

-So far, we use our laptop to generate random data and send them to the cloud.
-As it is too big and power intensive to fit on the wheelchair, we need a smaller computer to run the same code on the wheelchair.
-To this end, in workshop 2 we will setup a Raspberry Pi (i.e. a small computer) to run this code directly on the wheelchair.

-For now, we will use your laptop to do this job and implement an example of actual data collection.
 In this section we will log short and long press events of a push button.
 It highlights that a sensor-based data point can be as simple as a button event and tell us about how a user make use of it.

-## 3.2 Push Button Example
+## 4.1 Push Button Example

 In Atom, copy the folder examples > arduino > push_button_led_log in your 'wheelchair' folder.
 Then, open this folder in Arduino IDE.